2022 anthropology speaker series

 Room U140

-Sarah Latham holds a Masters degree in Anthropology from Louisiana State University.
-She has taught and workshopped social justice issues from a cultural perspective both in the classroom and within the community.
-She strongly believes in collaborating and dialoguing around the important role which culture plays in our world, both historically and in our current moment.
+Sarah Latham holds a Master's degree in Anthropology from Louisiana State University.
+She has taught and workshopped social justice issues from a cultural perspective both in and out of the classroom.
+She strongly believes in collaborating and dialoguing around the important role that culture plays in our world.
+Both historically and in our current moment.

 Plantation tourism is a growing industry in Louisiana.
-In this talk, I will review the ethnographic research I conducted with the experiences of tour guides at the Whitney Plantation Museum in Wallace, Louisiana, through participant observation and in-depth interviews.
-My study contributes to literature on tourism, social memory, and the legacy of slavery in North America.
-It offers a unique perspective as it considers the experiences of the tour guides focusing on how to best analyze and understand narratives as they are memorialized in heritage sites.
-I found that as a community, tour guides strived to change peoples’ perceptions of our nation’s history in such a way that it has a positive impact on society today.
+I will review the ethnographic research I conducted with the experiences of tour guides at the Whitney Plantation Museum in Wallace, Louisiana.
+My study contributes to the literature on tourism, social memory, and the legacy of slavery in North America.
+It offers a unique perspective as it considers the experiences of the tour guides.
+Focusing on how to best understand narratives as they are memorialized in heritage sites.
+I found that as a community, tour guides strive to change people’s perceptions of our nation’s history.
+It is done in such a way that it has a positive impact on society today.